 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-- A bad-smelling fluid coming from your blister
+- You notice a bad-smelling fluid coming from your blister.

-- The blister is not healing within the amount of time your healthcare provider says it should
+- The blister does not heal within 2 weeks, or when your healthcare provider recommended.

 Care for your blister:

-- Do not pop your blister or tear the skin on it.
+Do not pop your blister or tear the skin on it.
 This could cause infection and slow the healing process.
 The following will help protect your blister area:

 Prevent another blister: